zachvalenta/jvns.ca/content/post/2017-04-07-netdev-conference-day-2.markdown

 ### netesto

-Someone from Facebook demoed an interesting looking network testing framework!
+Lawrence Brakmo from Facebook demoed an interesting looking network testing framework!

 This also involved that BBR TCP congestion algorithm from before.
 He